fengalin/jstation-controller/README.md

 ### Could not connect to J-Station

-There are many reasons for not being able to connect to J-Station.
+There are many reasons for not being able to connect to the J-Station.
 This could range from a simple physical connection to conflicts with other MIDI devices.

 #### Check the connection

 1. Make sure the MIDI OUT link from the computer is connected to the MIDI IN port on the J-Station and vice versa.
 2. Make sure the MIDI/J8 switch of the J-Station is switched to the right when looking at the back of the J-Station.
 The switch must be vertically aligned with the top mark next to the MIDI IN label.

 #### Check that the MIDI interface is detected